andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 In other words, an infinite sum of all of the different combinations of hidden layer structures!

+And, remember that the basic way of handling an `Either` you get and figuring out what the type of the value is inside is by *pattern matching* on it.
+You can’t know if an `Either Int Bool` contains an `Int` or `Bool` until you pattern match.
+But, once you do, all is revealed.

+For `OpaqueNet i o`, it’s the same!
+You don’t know what the actual type of the `Network i hs o` it contains is until you *pattern match* on the `Sing hs`!
+(Or potentially, the network itself) But, once you pattern match on it, all is revealed.

 <!-- ### A Story of Parametricity -->
 <!-- Let's look at the type of `randomNet` again: -->